gustavokei/vtex-react-checkout/README.md

 ## Installation

-Clone this repository into your `checkout-ui-custom` folder and run
+Download this repository into your `checkout-ui-custom` folder to  and run

 ```js
 yarn
 ```

+* PS: If you don't have the folder `checkout-ui-custom` in your project folder, rename the folder `vtex-react-checkout` that you downloaded to `checkout-ui-custom`

 Then, compile `checkout6-custom.js` and `checkout6-custom.css` by running